Volume-GL/Volume-Unity-Plugin/README.md

 Use [this link](https://github.com/Volume-GL/Volume-Unity-Plugin/releases) to download the latest release of the plugin as a ```.unitypackage```

 Once unpacked you will have a folder structure organized in the following order:
+- Volume
+  - Addons
   - Perfabs
   - Scenes
   - Materials
+  - Shaders
   - Sample

 Use the example scene found in ```Scenes/``` or just add the ```Volume Image``` prefab to your pre-existing scene.